gerwitz/hgc-v12/src/writing/2005/2005-10-19-my-destiny-includes-a-new-miata.md

 ---
-title: My destiny includes a new Miata
+title: My Destiny Includes a New Miata
 categories:
 - uncategorized
 content-tags: